15 Best Things to Do in Margate (FL)

 Secret Woods Nature Center

-Located on nearly 60 acres in the heart of Broward County, Secret Woods Nature Center is a natural oasis that’s pristine setting is home to a variety of habitats and plenty of local wildlife, like gators, snakes, turtles, and birds.
+On nearly 60 acres in the heart of Broward County, Secret Woods Nature Center is a natural oasis in a pristine setting.

-You’ll be ecstatic to learn that there’s no charge for parking or admission, but remember to bring water, comfy shoes and insect repellant.
+I’m pleased to say that there’s no charge for parking or admission, but do remember to bring water, comfy shoes and insect repellent.

 15 Best Things to Do in Margate (FL):